A Positive Path for Spiritual Living

 Mollie Kidari

 When Mollie Kidari plays the piano, she steps out of the way and lets the music come through her allowing her to become the instrument.
-She believes music is spiritual communication to Spirit.
+She believes music is spiritual communication with Spirit.

 Mollie’s lifelong love of music started at three when she watched her mother teach piano.
 In third grade, she studied at the Conservatory of Music in Texas and won musical competitions.
 Two years later, she moved with her family to Arizona and studied at Arizona State University under Dr. Donald Isaak, originally from Germany (whose teacher was taught by Beethoven himself), and Dr. Arnold Bullock until she was 18.
 Mollie was very fortunate to study with Grant Wolfe and Don Bothwell in the jazz music program at Mesa Community College, performing with the big band and the jazz percussion ensemble.